ashpursglove/Ashs_MEP_Playground/README.md

 - Submit it to the Microsoft Store as a $5.99/month subscription
 - Rename it to "PiperPro™ AI Edition Now With Blockchain" and post it on Product Hunt

-If you do any of the above, I will personally show up and read this README to you in front of your investors.
+If you do any of the above, I will personally show up and spit in your mouth!

 ---